NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 ## 0.1984127

-This is the proper way of computing joint probabilities when you can’t assume independence!
+This is the proper way of computing joint probabilities (intersections of 2 events) when you can’t assume the events are independent!

 \(Prob(blue\bigcap cube) = Prob(cube|blue) * Prob(blue)\)